What is liquid fund ? 5 things you must know about it.

 I had sympathy for him.
 There were many like him.
 Either they were victims of mis-selling or they invested in mutual funds just because their colleagues did that.

-And he asked, Now, What is liquid fund ?
+And he asked, Now, What is the liquid fund?

 Because it doesn’t invest in the stock market at all.

 So, it earns fixed interest.
-Your bank savings interests work in a similar way.
+Your bank savings interests work similarly.

-Then he got more interested about this topic and asked me more about it.
+Then he got more interested in this topic and asked me more about it.

-I thought, there are many people like him who don’t know types of mutual funds.
+I thought many people like him didn’t know the types of mutual funds.

-There are many types of mutual funds to cater your particular financial needs like short term savings to long term wealth building.
+There are many types of mutual funds to cater to your particular financial needs from short-term savings to long-term wealth building.

 You should be first clear with your needs and then go for any suitable mutual fund type.